Quebec mayor whose citizens rejected Muslim cemetery won’t revive project

 It was defeated Sunday by a vote of 19 to 16.

+Related: Quebec town rejects plan to build Muslim cemetery in narrow vote

+Opponents of the plan said Muslims should be buried in Islamic sections of existing cemeteries in the region and not have burial grounds owned and operated by mosques.

-The land for the proposed cemetery is located in a sparsely populated area in Saint-Apollinaire, 35 kilometres southwest of Quebec City.
+The land for the proposed cemetery is located in a sparsely populated area in Saint-Apollinaire, 35 kilometres southwest of Quebec City, so only a handful of people had the right to vote on the proposed zoning change.

 Leaders in Quebec City’s Muslim community have said they plan to ask politicians to use a new law, which permits municipalities to forgo referendums on development projects, in order to bring the proposal once again before citizens.

-Mohamed Kesri, the man mandated by Quebec City’s mosque to lead the cemetery project, said before the vote the community wouldn’t give up if the referendum failed.
+Mohamed Kesri, the man mandated by Quebec City’s mosque to lead the cemetery project, said before the vote the community wouldn’t give up if the No side won.

 Quebec’s legislature passed a law in June giving more power to local governments over matters such as land development, including the right to be exempt from referendums.